SteeltoeOSS/Documentation/api/v4/security/redis-key-storage-provider.md

 ### Configure connection string

-You must configure a connection string to use Redis.
+You must configure a connection string to use Redis/Valkey.
 The following example `appsettings.Development.json` uses a local Redis server listening on the default Redis port:

 ```json